ahanse/QBFToys/README.md

-# QBF and DQBF to TPTP THF converters
+# QBF and DQBF to TPTP THF and SMT-LIB2 converters

 This repository contains tools to convert QBF problems in QDIMACs format and DQBF problem in BUNSAT format to higher-order problems in TPTP THF format.
+Furthermore, coversation from QDIMACS to SMT-LIB2 is also possible.

 ## Building the Tool
 Both tools are written in Haskell.
 While there are multiple ways to build the tools, using the [Stack](https://haskellstack.org) build toolis strongly recommended by us and documented here.
-To install Stack follow the nstructions on the Stack homepage.
+To install Stack follow the instructions on the Stack homepage.

-The `qbfTool` folder contains the source code for the QBF to HOL converter, and the DQBF tool is in the `dqbfTool` folder.
+The `qbfTool` folder contains the source code for the QBF to HOL/SMT-LIB converter, and the DQBF tool is in the `dqbfTool` folder.
 After the installation of Stack is complete, open a terminal and navigate to either folder.
 Then run then following commands, where `{tool}` is either `qbfTool`, or `dqbfTool`: